seanbrindley17/milestone-project-2/README.md

 | Footer | Shows name of creator and link to Github profile | ![screenshot of footer](/readme%20documentations/screenshots/features%20screenshots/footer.png) |

 ### Future Features

+In the future I'd like to change the gameplay so that the player fails if they make a wrong input there and then, as opposed to having to input the whole sequence first.
+This is because of a lack of knowledge from me.

+Potential future ideas could include a leaderboard or a timer.

 ## Testing